 The “sexual revolution” of the 1960s produced a culture radically different from that of a few years before.
 The post-Victorian culture of the early 20th century through the Eisenhower era of the 1950s kept sexual sin under wraps.
 Sexual sin has always been present in every culture throughout time, of course, but it was then shunned by an often hypocritical “polite society.”

-In 1930s the Hayes Office controlled the depiction of sexual interaction in film, a dominant pipeline for cultural values.
+Beginning in the early 1930s, the Hayes Office controlled the depiction of sexual interaction in film, a dominant pipeline for cultural values.
 Later the new medium of television continued with similar restrictions on how sex was presented.
 Even discussion of sex was restricted – dealing with it in societal venues was difficult, if not entirely off limits.